-Prescriptions – all prescription requests must be made via our Prescription form, via patient access or by telephone between the hours of 10.30am and 3pm.
-We cannot accept requests out with these times.
+Prescriptions – all prescription requests must be made via our Prescription form, via patient access.
+We cannot accept requests over the phone.

 It is easier and quicker to book appointments and request repeat prescriptions via our online service.
 Simply log in and select an option.